Spotlight inversion by orthogonal projections: Computed examples

-As a demonstration of the viability of the spotlight inversion approach, and to test the truncation criteria for the approximate projections, we apply the method to a computed two-dimensional local tomography problem with real fanbeam data.
+As a demonstration of the viability of the spotlight inversion approach for an ill-posed inverse problem, and to test the truncation criteria for the approximate projections, we apply the method to a computed two-dimensional local tomography problem with experimental fanbeam data.
 As a general reference to local tomography, see, e.g., the monograph \cite{ramm2020radon}.
 For a marginalization-based approach in the Bayesian inverse problems framework, we refer to \cite{kolehmainen2011marginalization}.

 The test case is based on an open access X-ray tomography data of a lotus plant root filled with different chemical elements \cite{bubbaOA}.
 The data set contains data for a 2D slice from fan beam scan of the target from 120 equally spaced angles over $360^\circ$ rotation, and forward matrix for the experiment using a $128 \times 128$ discretization of an image domain that covers completely the scanned specimen.